kenshuri/cap_from_github/README.md

-# Minimal template for a Django project configured with TailwindCSS and daisyUI ready to be deployed to Heroku
+# Minimal template for a Django project configured with TailwindCSS and daisyUI ready to be deployed to CapRover

-This code will set-up a Django Project with tailwindCSS and daisyUI ready to be deployed to Heroku.
+This code will set-up a Django Project with tailwindCSS and daisyUI ready to be deployed to CapRover.

 This template was created alongside this [blogpost](https://kenshuri-blog.herokuapp.com/posts/005_deploy_to_heroku.md)